-(45)(16) Certification, once granted, remains in effect for three (3) years, except in accordance with the graduation and suspension provisions of this EBO Program OrdinanceEBO Ordinance.

-Within 30 days of the issuance of letter stating the basis for denial of certification status, the applicant may seek reconsideration of the decision by submitting a request for reconsideration in writing to the Director of the Office of the EBO.
+- iv) Once certified, an S/M/WBE firm shall update its status biennially by submitting a Certification affidavit.
+If ownership or Control of the firm has changed, the S/M/WBE firm shall submit a new Certification affidavit to the Office of EBO (or its contracted Certification agency) within thirty (30) days of the change. - v) The certifying entity will notify applicants of staff's determinations on Certification and re-Certification status. - 13) Once denied Certification, a firm may not re-apply for Certification until one year has lapsed since the date of final determination regarding certification denial. - 14) A firm shall be de-certified when it no longer meets the eligibility requirements for Certification, and such de-certified firms shall not be eligible to re-apply for one year from the date of the final adverse decision. - 15) Certification, once granted, remains in effect for three (3) years, except in accordance with the graduation and suspension provisions of this EBO Program Ordinance. - 16) Within 30 days of the issuance of letter stating the basis for denial of certification status, the applicant may seek reconsideration of the decision by submitting a request for reconsideration in writing to the Director of the Office of the EBO.
 The request for reconsideration and shall state the basis for appeal.
 The requestor may also seek a conference with the Director for purposes of being heard on the appeal.
-Upon completion of conference and review of the request for reconsideration, the Director of the EBO.
-Office shall issue a final written determination within 30 days of conclusion of the conference.
+Upon completion of conference and review of the request for reconsideration, the Director of the EBO Office shall issue a final written determination within 30 days of conclusion of the conference.
 Director's decision shall be the final administrative decision of the County.

 Compliance Responsibilities

 The Office of EBO, along with contracting staff of each County department, shall monitor compliance with these EBO Program requirements during the term of the contract.
-If it is determined that there is cause to believe that a Prime Contractor or Subcontractor has failed (or will likely fail) to comply with any of the requirements of this EBO-Program OrdinanceEBO Ordinance, or with the contract provisions pertaining to S/M/WBE utilization, the Director of the Office of EBO or designee shall so notify the Originating Department and the contractor.
-The Director of the Office of EBO or designee may require such reports, information, and documentation from contractors, Respondents respondents or bidders and the head of any County department, division, or office as are reasonably necessary to determine compliance with the EBO-Program OrdinanceEBO Ordinance requirements, within fifteen (15) calendar days after the notice of noncompliance is determined and appropriate penalties and sanctions will apply as stated in this EBO Program OrdinanceEBO Ordinance and the PPM.
+If it is determined that there is cause to believe that a Prime Contractor or Subcontractor has failed (or will likely fail) to comply with any of the requirements of this EBO Program Ordinance, or with the contract provisions pertaining to S/M/WBE utilization, the Director of the Office of EBO or designee shall so notify the Originating Department and the contractor.
+The Director of the Office of EBO or designee may require such reports, information, and documentation from contractors, Respondents and the head of any County department, division, or office as are reasonably necessary to determine compliance with the EBO Program Ordinance requirements, within fifteen (15) calendar days after the notice of noncompliance is issued.
+If the requested materials are not received within fifteen (15) calendar days, then a finding of noncompliance is determined and appropriate penalties and sanctions will apply as stated in this EBO Program Ordinance and the PPM.